 We completely agree that Machine Learning and AI will be major factors in business and technology for years to come.
 Tobias Goebel explains how AI and Machine Learning fit into the contact center in his post “How patient do we need to be with Machine Learning?”.
 Tobias also highlights some of the drawbacks of machine learning but he contends that the best technologies that rely on machine learning enable the user to configure their own rules and the assistant’s behavior.

-If you’re interested in making the argument for chatbots in your contact center, consider using this business case for chatbots.
+If you’re interested in making the argument for customer support chatbots in your contact center, consider using this business case for chatbots.

 Traditionally customer service has been interaction-based.
 A customer initiates a conversation with a brand, usually via the phone, and the agent responds.
 With conversational commerce, service is relationship-based.
 Customers can choose the channels and times of interaction that they prefer.

 Conversational commerce builds off the growing popularity of chatbots.
 As Tim Dreyer explained in his blog, Conversational Commerce Is Here: What Is Your Business Saying? when chatbots are responsive and helpful, consumers are more inclined to hop on their preferred communication channels like SMS and messaging apps to resolve customer service issues conveniently and quickly.

 You can have the most customer-centric contact center in the world, but if agents aren’t empowered with the right information and tools to do their job, it is all for nothing.
 Agents often find themselves having to login to multiple systems to complete one simple task.
 This is frustrating for the agent and expensive for the contact center.